 You have a right to perform your prescribed duty, but you are not entitled to the fruits of action.
 Never consider yourself the cause of the results of your activities, and never be attached to not doing your duty.
 (BG 2.47)

 Perform your duty equipoised, O Arjuna, abandoning all attachment to success or failure.
 Such equanimity is called yoga.
 (BG 2.48)

 The real answer to this question is not becoming purposeless, but removing the distorted purposes.
 The rejection of purpose pertains to the distortions because the original purpose always remains.
-Thus, we are not going to stop working, but rather we will find the perfect work.
+Thus, we are not going to stop work, but we will find the perfect work.
 What is this perfect work?
 Just like the perfect idea is in the center of mind space, the perfect work is in the center of the senses and sense objects.
 There is no problem, therefore, with work.
 However, we must find that center of the material space of objects and then move towards that center.
 As seen in the previous post, when the trajectory of a person is directed towards the center, the production of karma ceases.

 O Dhananjaya, rid yourself of all fruitive activities by devotional service and surrender fully to that consciousness.
 Those who want to enjoy the fruits of their work are misers.
 (BG 2.49)

 A man engaged in devotional service rids himself of both good and bad reactions even in this life.
 Therefore strive for yoga, which is the art of all work.
 (BG 2.50)